-Before we get started it’s worth pointing out that there’s really nothing wrong with spot buying in procurement.
+Before we get started, it’s worth pointing out that there’s really nothing wrong with spot buying in procurement.
 Sometimes the situations we find ourselves in, or the way the market behaves, makes it completely unavoidable.
 A few purchases here and there for those exceptions aren’t likely to break the bank.

 The key word in that sentence is ‘exceptions’.
 A few (hundred) dollars’ worth of unplanned spend is probably ok, as long as your procurement strategy accounts for the requirements so they’re not unplanned in the future.
-The issue lies where unplanned spend becomes the norm and a few dollars here and there mounts up into a hefty bill.

 Issues with Spot Buying

 Spot buying is a reactive approach that means something has been missed, or isn’t covered, under your procurement strategy or strategic sourcing plans.
-This could be attributed to changing market conditions, purchases required just to keep the wheels turning, or potentially a lack of good communication on actual requirements between procurement and end users.
+This could be attributed to changing market conditions, purchases required just to keep the wheels turning, or potentially, a lack of good communication on actual requirements between procurement and end users.

 A number of organizations use spot buy catalogs to cover these requirements.
 The problem with spot buying is that it is nearly always a rushed or hasty purchase.
 Wherever you have these one-off or emergency requirements that are time-sensitive and should be relatively low value, there is a concern that the low price isn’t as low as it might be.